 Bottom line, cruising has tremendous value.
 Where else can you enjoy a full service resort, wonderful meals, first rate entertainment, and an endless list of activities for as little as $100 a day?
 You'll be hard pressed to find a hotel room for that price, let alone anything else.

 If you are already cruising, I'm sure you will agree with my reasons.
 If you aren't, I invite you to give it a try!
-Read my articles on how to choose a cruise, and browse the rest of the website for tips and ideas.
+Read my Cruise Tips for everything you need to know.
 I hope to see you onboard!